-Thank you, Mom and Dad, for always supporting me and giving me a push to give my best even in the most difficult moments.
+Thank you Mom and Dad for always supporting me and giving me a push to give my best even in the most difficult moments.

-Thanks to Sara, my sister, who with extreme patience and willpower has given me a hand.
-Thanks to Andrea and Riccardo, who I consider excellent teammates and some of the best friends who have shown me how perseverance and connection always brings to good and new results.
+Thanks to Orlando, my brother, who with extreme patience and willpower has given me a hand.

+Thanks to Paolo and Andre, who I consider excellent teammates and close friends who have shown me how perseverance always brings good results.